orsonteodoro/oiledmachine-overlay/SECURITY.md

 Use cases:
 * npm - during download and builds if properly using the enpm wrapper
 * pnpm - during download and builds if properly using the epnpm wrapper
-* yarn - during download and builds if properly using the eyarn wrapper
+* Yarn - during download and builds if properly using the eyarn wrapper
+* Web browsers - when a sandbox breakout happens with the one used by the browser
 * All Firejailed sandbox apps using `/usr/local/bin/<cli-cmd>` wrapper scripts, `firejail <cli-cmd>` with the default.profile, or `firejail --profile=<cli-cmd> <cli-cmd>`